theglobaljukebox/cantometrics/README.md

 ## Acknowledgements

-The Global Jukebox would not exist without the extensive recordings collected throughout the world by Alan Lomax; we would like to acknowledge his years of work by  and the enormous contributions made by other scholars in the field towards their maintenance and updating.
+The Global Jukebox would not exist without the extensive recordings collected throughout the world by Alan Lomax; we would like to acknowledge his years of work by  and the enormous contributions made by other scholars in the field towards maintaining and updating the data.

 ## Funding